-→ New Feature: Controlling the setpoint through a potentiometer or input:
+Controlling the setpoint through a potentiometer or input:

-To use a potentiometer to control the setpoint, select the input with xL06.
+Select the input to be used with xL06.
 The selected input must be set to 0-100% or be in potentiometer mode.
 The value of the input will then be spanned between the upper and lower setpoint limits of the active mode (heating, cooling or summer, winter).
 A value of 0% of the input will then result in the set point to match the lower limit and a value of 100% results in the setpoint being identical to the upper limit.
 The values in between are adjusted proportionally.